mariloca/cs50x_2020/pset8(web)/homepage/README.md

 Build a homepage using HTML, CSS, and JavaScript

 ## Overview
-Create a simple homepage that introduces yourself, your favorite hobby or extracurricular, or anything else of interest to you.
+Create a simple homepage that introduces myself, my favorite hobby or extracurricular, or anything else of interest to me.

 ### Code Structure
 - index.html: main page of the homepage